juliocesarp20/Image-Stitching/README.md

 # Image-Stitching

-This project is a simple computer vision image stitching application developed as part of a computer vision course.
-It combines up to 3 images into a single panoramic image
+This project is a simple computer vision application that combines up to 3 images into a single panoramic image.

+For detailed implementation, please refer to the notebook included in this repository.